Warbo/chriswarbo-net/projects/units/index.md

 Over-bar notation can also be [extended to place-value notation](place_value.html), which makes long-subtraction obsolete.

+Bars can also be used to [keep track of matching parentheses](parentheses.html).

 ## Arithmetic ##

 Subtraction is ambiguous, conflating multiple distinct ideas: